douira/douira.github.io/README.md

 My internet name is douira.

 I recently completed my Master's of Computer Science at the [University of Lübeck](https://www.uni-luebeck.de/universitaet/universitaet.html) and **am now looking for a job**.
 Let me know if you have something exciting!
-I'm interested in algorithm development, computational geometry, complexity theory, generative art, game technology, and interface design.
+I'm interested in algorithm development, computational geometry, computer graphics, complexity theory, generative art, game technology, and interface design.
 Most of my work is in either Java or Typescript.

 ## My Projects

 - My Master's thesis: **Implementation and Analysis of Geometric Algorithms for Translucency Sorting in Minecraft**
+- [Ongoing contibutions](https://github.com/CaffeineMC/sodium-fabric/pulls?q=is%3Apr+author%3Adouira) to the Sodium Minecraft optimization mod
 - The Resolution Editor is a document management and synchronized editing software for use at MUN conferences like [MUNOL](https://munol.org/).
 It is also used at RIMUN and MUNoH.
 - [glsl-transformer](https://github.com/IrisShaders/glsl-transformer): A GLSL program transformation Java library based on ANTLR 4, used in [Iris](https://github.com/IrisShaders/Iris/).